The Concert for New York City: Critical reaction

 In 2004, Rolling Stone magazine selected this concert, along with the earlier America: A Tribute to Heroes telethon, as one of the 50 moments that changed rock and roll.
-It was also voted the #4 greatest moment in the history of Madison Square Garden.
-On December 7, 2008, Pete Townshend and Roger Daltrey of The Who received Kennedy Center Honors from the President of the United States, and after several musicians performed their music, the finale was a surprise chorus of New York City police officers and rescue personnel who had been touched by their performance.
+It was also voted the No. 4 greatest moment in the history of Madison Square Garden.
+On December 7, 2008, Pete Townshend and Roger Daltrey of the Who received Kennedy Center Honors from the President of the United States, and after several musicians performed their music, the finale was a surprise chorus of New York City police officers and rescue personnel who had been touched by their performance.

 Broadcast

 The concert was broadcast live on VH1, and over $35 million was raised.
 An additional $275,000 was also raised with a connecting auction.
+All proceeds of the Concert for New York City and related projects went to the Robin Hood Relief Fund, which was established by the Robin Hood Foundation to help victims of the World Trade Center attacks.
 The five-hour broadcast was executive produced by Greg Sills and Fred Graver.
 The producer was Paul Flattery and the director was Louis J. Horvitz (who has directed many of the Academy Award broadcasts).
 It was written by Stephen Pouliot and Paul Flattery.
 The concert was recorded by David Hewitt and Mark Repp on Remote Recording's Silver Truck.
 It was nominated for two Primetime Emmy Awards for Outstanding Variety, Music or Comedy Special, and Outstanding Art Direction for a Variety or Music Program (by SNL vet Keith Raywood).
 The entire uncut version of the 51/2 hour concert was rebroadcast on VH1 Classic on January 1, 2008.

 A one-hour highlight show was broadcast on CBS the following month.
-An album and DVD of the event was released in January 2002.
+An album and DVD of the event were released in January 2002.

-An encore of the entire concert ran on September 11, 2011, to commemorate the 10th anniversary, commercial-free and unedited, from 4 to 10 pm.
+An encore of the entire concert ran on September 11, 2011, to commemorate the 10th anniversary of the attacks, commercial-free and unedited, from 4 to 10 pm.

 Another encore of the concert aired on October 20, 2021, on MTV Classic and MTV Live in celebration of the 20th anniversary of the concert, commercial free.